Christmas Cactus 'Care & Growing Guide' - Everything You Need to Know!

 Care of Christmas Cactus - Step-by-Step Guide

-When it comes to watering your cactus, it's important to strike the right balance.
-Unlike most cacti, the Christmas cactus requires more watering; but they don't like to sit in water.
+Water your Christmas cactus sparingly, allowing the soil to dry out slightly between waterings, with a general rule of thumb being to water every 7-10 says in the spring and summer, and every 4-6 weeks in the fall and winter.
+Unlike most cacti, the Schlumbergera bridgesii requires more watering; but they don't like to sit in water for a long time.
 Aim to water your cactus when the top inch of the soil feels dry to the touch.
 Use room temperature water and thoroughly saturate the soil, allowing any excess water to drain away.
 Avoid overwatering, as this can lead to root rot and other issues.

-During the growing season, which is typically spring and summer, your Christmas plant may require more frequent watering.
+In the spring and summer, during the growing season, your Christmas plant may require more frequent watering.
 Keep an eye on the soil moisture and adjust your watering schedule accordingly.
 However, it's important to reduce water in early fall and mid-October.
 This mimics the drier conditions of its native habitat and helps promote a healthy flowering period during the holiday season.

 Christmas Cacti Love Humidity